Lost polar bear taken to Siberian zoo to be treated

-MOSCOW (REUTERS) - A famished polar bear picked up this week after it wandered lost into a northern Russian city hundreds of kilometres from its Arctic habitat was taken on Friday (June 21) to a zoo in the Siberian city of Krasnoyarsk for treatment.
+MOSCOW • A famished polar bear picked up last week after it wandered lost into a northern Russian city hundreds of kilometres from its Arctic habitat has been taken to a zoo in the Siberian city of Krasnoyarsk for treatment.

-The two-year-old female polar had appeared, starving and exhausted, in the northern nickel-producing city of Norilsk on Sunday.
+The two-year-old female polar bear had appeared, starving and exhausted, in the northern nickel-producing city of Norilsk last Sunday.

-It then became ill and almost died after scavenging for food on a rubbish heap in Norilsk and urgently needed treatment, oil company Rosneft which works in the region said in a statement.
+It became ill and almost died after scavenging for food in a rubbish heap and urgently needed treatment, oil company Rosneft, which works in the region, said in a statement on Friday.

-The company said it had taken part in the operation to transport the bear from Norilsk to Krasnoyarsk.
+The firm said it had taken part in the operation to transport the bear from Norilsk to Krasnoyarsk.

 "The bear is receiving all necessary treatment and healthy food," it said.